-Extra-judicial foreclosure sales were conducted in various dates in 2015 and 2016 for the above mentioned properties and the Company was declared as the winning bidder for all extra-judicial foreclosure sales held.
+Extra-judicial foreclosure sales were conducted in various dates in 2015 and 2016 for the above-mentioned properties and the Company was declared as the winning bidder for all extra-judicial foreclosure sales held.

-On March 1, 2016, the Company and AHC executed a Deed of Assignment wherein AHC assigned its loan to Unlad, including capitalized foreclosure expenses, amounting to \$\mathbb{P}66.7\$ million for a cash consideration of \$\mathbb{P}73.8\$ million.
-The Deed of Assignment provides that the cash consideration will be payable in cash of \$\mathbb{P}10.0\$ million upon execution of the Deed of Assignment and the remaining balance of \$\mathbb{P}63.8\$ million upon demand.
-Accordingly, AHC recognized a receivable from the Company amounting to \$\mathbb{P}63.8\$ million.
-Further, all the rights related to the receivable from Unlad have been transferred to the Company.
+On March 1, 2016, the Company and AHC executed a Deed of Assignment wherein AHC assigned its loan to Unlad, including capitalized foreclosure expenses, amounting to ₱66.7 million for a cash consideration of ₱73.8 million.
+The Deed of Assignment provides that the cash consideration will be payable in cash of ₱10.0 million upon execution of the Deed of Assignment and the remaining balance of ₱63.8 million upon demand.
+Accordingly, AHC recognized a receivable from the Company amounting to ₱63.8 million.
+Further, all the rights related to the receivable from Unlad were transferred to the Company.